 Writing a post about Central Asia is one of those nice problems to have: you’re never sure what to leave out.
 Mountains, deserts, Silk Road cities, shepherds in yurts, slave caravans, remote Post-Soviet republics with unspellable names; a sizeable essay could be filled with nothing but clichés about this place, and what’s more, they’d be true.
 It’s a treasure trove of adventure travel, an archetype of the exotic and the unknown.
 How strange then that it was also, for the first time in a very long time, a region I’d visited before.

 “Where you going, Panjakent?
 Panjakent very cold!”
 The controller gave an illustrative shiver.
 “Here, have my number.
 If you need help … “.
-I wasn’t sure whether to be reassured or frightened by this, but the wind through the buildings was certainly chill, and was certain get a lot colder before I was over the Fan Mountains.
-These would be my first challenge, before entering Uzbekistan at the Panjakent crossing, riding through the aforementioned Silk Road citadels of Samarkand, Bukhara and Khiva, then across the Karalpak desert to the Kazakh frontier and the Caspian Sea.
+I wasn’t sure whether to be reassured or frightened by this, but the wind through the buildings was certainly chill, and would certainly get a lot colder before I was over the Fan Mountains.
+These would be my first challenge; once I was over them I’d enter Uzbekistan at the Panjakent crossing, ride through the aforementioned Silk Road citadels of Samarkand, Bukhara and Khiva, then cross the Karalpak desert to the Kazakh frontier and the Caspian Sea.
 I wondered if I’d meet other cyclists out here: the season was a bit early, the mountains ahead were still snow-clad – but if you want to ride east from Europe you face two choices: this road or the one through Moscow.
 I knew which I’d prefer to take on a cold March morning.

 The Tashkent Spring